30 Rock: Similarities to other media30 Rock was one of two shows that debuted on the 2006–07 NBC lineup that revolved around the off-camera happenings of a Saturday Night Live-analogue sketch comedy series. Studio 60 on the Sunset Strip, a comedy-drama created by Aaron Sorkin, was the other. Similarities between the two led to speculation that only one of them would be picked up. Kevin Reilly, then president of NBC Entertainment, was supportive of Fey, describing the situation as a "high-class problem":

-Some critics have compared 30 Rock to The Mary Tyler Moore Show, with parallels drawn between the relationship of Liz and Jack and that of Mary Richards and Lou Grant.
+Other shows that critics have compared 30 Rock to include The Mary Tyler Moore Show, with parallels drawn between the relationship of Liz and Jack and that of Mary Richards and Lou Grant.
 It has also been compared to That Girl.
 Like That Girl and Mary Tyler Moore, 30 Rock is a sitcom centering on an unmarried, brunette career woman living in a big city where she works in the television industry.
 That Girl was parodied in the opening segment of 30 Rock's pilot.

-Syndication

-It was announced in 2009 that off-network syndication rights for 30 Rock had been acquired by Comedy Central and WGN America for about $800,000 an episode.
-Between 2011 and 2012, the show was syndicated on local broadcast networks in the United States.

 Aborted potential spin-off and removed episodes

 In 2019, Tina Fey and 30 Rock co-showrunner Robert Carlock received a straight-to-series order for an untitled comedy series from NBC.
 The original script was meant to see Baldwin reprise Jack Donaghy's role and was to follow his political career as mayor of New York following the series finale.
 Baldwin was in negotiations for a year to star in the project before dropping out.
 Ted Danson replaced Baldwin as the lead character, and the series setting was changed to Los Angeles to accommodate Danson's wish to remain in his home city.
-Following this, the series (now titled Mr. Mayor) was rewritten to lose any connections to 30 Rock.
+Following this, the series (later titled Mr. Mayor) was rewritten to lose any connections to 30 Rock.

 On June 22, 2020, at the request of Fey and Carlock, NBC announced that four episodes of the series that depict actors in blackface would be removed from streaming services and taken off circulation on TV.
 Fey stated: "As we strive to do the work and do better in regards to race in America, we believe that these episodes featuring actors in race-changing makeup are best taken out of circulation.
 I understand now that 'intent' is not a free pass for white people to use these images.
-I apologize for pain they have caused".
-The episodes that were removed are the third season episode "Believe in the Stars" and the fifth season episode "Christmas Attack Zone", both of which featured Jenna in blackface; the sixth season episode "Live from Studio 6H", which featured guest star Jon Hamm in blackface; and the east coast version of the fifth season episode "Live Show".
-The lattermost's west coast version remained.
+I apologize for pain they have caused."
+The episodes that were removed were the third season episode "Believe in the Stars", the fifth season episodes "Christmas Attack Zone" and "Live Show", all of which featured Jenna in blackface, and the sixth season episode "Live from Studio 6H", which featured guest star Jon Hamm in blackface.
 The decision to remove the episodes came amid protests over the murder of George Floyd.